getgauge/gauge.org/source/posts/2019-07-22-the-gauge-move.html.md

 #### July 22, 2019 | Robin Ninan

 # The Gauge Move
-*This article is copied verbatim from the author's [original post](https://medium.com/koodoo/the-gauge-move-ffa13f30472c)* on medium.

 Is it worth taking the plunge from cucumber to gauge?
 I’ll narrate our story at [Koodoo](https://koodoo.io) and let you decide.